View all web browser and mobile devices available in our cloud-based test lab.

 Waterfall is a development method that is linear and sequential and once dominated software teams.
-While waterfall is structured, Agile is flexible.
-The Agile method is based off continuous iterative sprints which are more conducive to change than waterfall’s rigid process.
+Agile is more flexible — based off continuous iterative sprints which are more conducive to change than waterfall’s rigid process.

 Teams today favor the Agile method over waterfall.
 That's because Agile provides more flexibility and enables teams to deliver releases faster.
 Focusing on Agile also allows teams to deliver the features with the most value to customers — and get immediate feedback.

 At the start of this decade, the majority of organizations explored ways to enhance software delivery productivity, learning about Agile, Scrum, and related methodologies.
 But in reality, they were implementing the traditional waterfall software development methodology.